Proof-of-Learning is Currently More Broken Than You Think: Background

 \section{Background}

-Proof-of-learning (or \pol) relies on an asymmetry in the training protocol arising from the highly complex and non-linear nature of training deep neural networks (DNNs)~\cite{saxe2013exact}. \pol draws connections with proof-of-work~\cite{dworknaor1992, preneel_proofs_1999} mainly in that the authors of \pol demonstrate how gradient inversion is at least as expensive as gradient computation.
-Thus, the authors hypothesize that gradient calculations on data play a role similar to one-way functions~\cite{diffie1976new}; we will revisit this in our manuscript.
-Similar to proof-of-work, \pol should (ideally) prevent an entity from claiming they have trained a model without having spent at least comparable computational effort.
+relies on an asymmetry in the training protocol arising from the highly complex and non-linear nature of training {DNNs}~\cite{saxe2013exact}. {The authors of \pol draw connections with proof-of-work~\cite{dworknaor1992, preneel_proofs_1999}, as they demonstrate how gradient inversion (see Section VII-B in Jia~\etal~\cite{jia2021proof}) is at least as expensive as gradient computation.} Thus, the authors hypothesize that gradient calculations on data play a role similar to one-way functions~\cite{diffie1976new}. {We} will revisit this {hypothesis} in our manuscript.
+Similar to proof-of-work, \pol should{, }ideally{,} prevent an entity from claiming they have trained a model without having spent at least {a} comparable {amount of} computational effort.

-In the rest of the manuscript, we use lower-case, bold-faced notation to capture random variables.
-See Table~\ref{tab:notation_attack} for commonly used notation in Appendix~\ref{app:notations}.
+In the rest of the {paper} we use lower-case, bold-faced notation to capture random variables.
+See Table~\ref{tab:notation_attack} {in Appendix~\ref{app:notations}} for {a list of} commonly used {notations}.